 Warning States

 Warning states are based upon rules or criteria related to the RI score.
 For example, if a patient's RI score has dropped by a pre-defined amount or has decreased below a pre-defined threshold.
 Additionally, different patient populations (e.g., adult, pediatric, ICU or non-ICU) may be assigned different rules.
-The choice of criteria and mapping for each warning state level is configured during the RI Trend implementation process.
+The choice of criteria and mapping for each warning state level is configured during the Rothman Index implementation process.

 It is important to note that it is the value of the RI scores that relates to the likelihood of an adverse event, not the change (i.e. drop) in the RI score.
 The validation of the Rothman Index has demonstrated that lower valued scores correspond to increased risk.
 The purpose of configuring a warning state that is triggered by a change in RI is to help direct attention to patients for whom a lower RI score is a new situation.
 Particularly in instances where the low score is a recent development, a change-based warning can help ensure clinician awareness in the event that a clinician's last observation of a patient's RI score was when it was an earlier, high value.